vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

  >__Provide a comprehensive security-enabled read/write data model for all VA VISTA data  across VA VISTA operational systems__, establishing the technical foundation  for master data management and __computable data representation and exchange between VA and DoD clinical information systems__. --- See [PWS](https://github.com/vistadataproject/documents/blob/master/Submissions/src/VistAMetadata-2015-12-09-PWS.pdf) Section 1.1

-__Why?__

-> The requirements of Public Law 113-066 (P.L.
-113-066), Section 713 – “Electronic Health Records of the Department of Defense and the Department of Veterans Affairs,” of the National Defense Authorization Act (NDAA) for Fiscal Year 2014 state that by December 31, 2016, __VA must achieve an interoperable electronic health record (EHR)__ with an integrated display of data with the Department of Defense (DoD) and private sector providers.
-The interoperable EHR __must exchange all relevant health care data between DoD and VA in computable form in near real time__.

-> The VA Information Systems Technology Architecture (VISTA) is VA's an integrated EHR and resource management system which provides all adminstrative, financial, and clinical information needs to run over 1200 hospitals and clinics throughout the U.S. efficiently, and provide veterans access to the highest quality of care, everywhere.
-There are over 130 instances of VISTA deployed nationwide, and each has evolved independently of each other over the past thirty years.
-The result is that each VISTA system has its own distinct database and distinct data model.
-There is no single "VA system".
-There are 130.
-In addition, there is no secure, standard way to read or write data into any of these VA systems in computable form.

-> __VA therefore needs a standardized means to securely read and write computable data into all of the 130 VISTA systems as if there were only one, national master VISTA system.__  This would reduce the complexity of the Congressional requirement for interoperability with VA from 130 distinct VISTA systems to that of only one standardized, computable master VISTA data model.

  <!--more-->